egoist/aho/README.md

 ### `--force`

-By default the command would abort if destination is not empty, use `--force` if you want to overwrite it.
+By default the command would abort if destination is not empty, use `--force` if you want to empty the dir before writing to it.

 ### `-p, --path <path>`